DYCI2/Dicy2/readme.md

 ### Installation for developpers: use the source code

-* We recommend to use the [release version of the Max library](https://forum.ircam.fr/projects/releases/dicy2/), however, for information the associated repository is available [here](https://github.com/DYCI2/Dicy2).
+* We recommend to use the [release version of the Max library](https://forum.ircam.fr/projects/releases/dicy2/).
+For information, the associated repository is available [here](https://github.com/DYCI2/Dicy2).

 * The generative core of Dicy2 was developped in Python and its sources are available in the [python source code repository](https://github.com/DYCI2/Dicy2-python).
 It has to be built as `dicy2_server.app` from the Python sources and installed in `Dicy2/misc`.